nashville-software-school/bangazon-inc/book-1-orientation/chapters/QUEST.md

                 }

                 // This code examines how Awesome the Adventurer is after completing the challenges
-                // And praises or humiliates them accordinly if (theAdventurer.Awesomness >= maxAwesomeness)
+                // And praises or humiliates them accordingly if (theAdventurer.Awesomeness >= maxAwesomeness)
                 {
                     Console.WriteLine("YOU DID IT!
 You are truly awesome!");
                 }
-                else if (theAdventurer.Awesomness <= minAwesomeness)
+                else if (theAdventurer.Awesomeness <= minAwesomeness)
                 {
                     Console.WriteLine("Get out of my sight.
 Your lack of awesomeness offends me!");
                 }